walterfreeman/ast101/final-projects.md

 * Interview a member of the LIGO team regarding the management challenges of coordinating such a large team in a high-pressure situation.
 How is this similar to management challenges in a corporate setting?
 How is it different?

 * Read the portion of *What Do You Care About What Other People Think?* by Richard Feynman that details his investigation into the Space Shuttle *Challenger* disaster.
 What management changes should have been made at NASA to possibly avert this catastrophe?
 Are there any unique management challenges specific to to highly technical, life-critical enterprises such as spaceflight?
+If you like, compare the management experience of NASA surrounding *Challenger* to the history of management in other technical life-critical endeavors, such as Hyman Rickover's management of the US Navy's nuclear submarine program.

 * Watch the film *Apollo 13*.
 Comment on the disaster from a management perspective.
 What decisions -- not technical decisions, but *management* decisions -- had to be made in order to get the astronauts home alive?